ericmathison/articles/understaning-require-in-ruby.md

 Understanding `load`
 --------------------
-The `load` method is very similar to require.
+The `load` method is very similar to `require`.
 The main differences is that it will run the referenced code as many times as `load` calls it.
 As I mentioned above, `require` only runs the first time.

-`load` must be given the '.rb' file extension because it won't be inferred like it was with require.
+`load` must be given the '.rb' file extension because it won't be inferred like it was with `require`.

-All in all, I would say that load has a fairly small amount of usefulness.
+All in all, I would say that `load` has a fairly small amount of usefulness.
 Probably it's main use case is re-running a file from a Ruby REPL (like pry or irb) after making some edits.

 Understanding `require_relative`
 --------------------------------
-`require_relative` is essentially what I had originally thought require would be used for.
+`require_relative` is essentially what I had originally thought `require` would be used for.
 If you want to reference a file relative to another file, not treat it like a library, and bypass the load path, this is the tool for you.

 In order to understand the need for `require_relative`, we must understand a bit more about `require`.
-So far, the only use I've mentioned for require is executing code on the load path (code that would be considered a library).
+So far, the only use I've mentioned for `require` is executing code on the load path (code that would be considered a library).
 That's for good reason.
 That's what it is good for and you probably shouldn't be using `require` for anything else.